mattcone/markdown-guide/_content/basic-syntax/code.md

 #### Code Blocks

-To create code blocks, indent every line of the block by at least four spaces or one tab:
+To create code blocks, indent every line of the block by at least four spaces or one tab.

 ```
     html